-- To enter the Physical Therapist Assistant program, you must have completed the following secondary school courses: one unit biology and chemistry or physics, two units of math, one of which is algebra.
-A grade point average of 2.5 or better is required overall and in specified courses.
+- 1. To enter the Physical Therapist Assistant program, you must have completed the following secondary school courses: one unit of biology, one unit of chemistry or physics, and two units of math, one of which is algebra.
+A grade point average of 2.5 or better is required overall and in specified courses, and a GPA of 3.0 is preferred.
 Class rank in the top one-half of the class is required. - 2.
-If you have been out of high school for more than five years, you may enroll into the program by: (a) completing two prerequisite courses on the college level; one unit of math (at least college algebra or higher) and one unit of science (science courses can be biology, chemistry, physics, or anatomy and physiology) or (b) entering the summer term of the program under a probationary status until the completion of BIO100 Biology with a "C" or better. - 3.
-If you meet the above criteria, your next step is to complete 20 observation hours.
-It is required that you spend 10 hours in each of two different physical therapy facilities.
+If you have been out of high school for more than five years, you may enroll into the program if you have either (a) completed two prerequisite courses on the college level with a "C" or better; one unit of math (college algebra or higher) and one unit of science (biology, chemistry, physics, or anatomy and physiology) at an accredited college or university or (b) as a Central Penn student successfully completed ALH120 Anatomy & Physiology I with a "C" or better. - 3.
+Observation Hours: Prior to admission to the PTA program, you must complete 20 observation hours in at least two physical therapy facilities.
+It is required that you spend 10 hours in each of the two facilities.
 A PT or PTA working in each facility must validate all observation hours.
-Observation should begin prior to admission and must be completed by the end of the first term of coursework.
+Observation verification should be submitted with your admission packet to Central Pennsylvania College or with your change of major form. - 4.
+Two Applicant Reference Forms: The forms must be mailed separately to the PTA faculty by two people whom you identify as being able to speak to your academic ability, work ethic, and potential for working with clients.
+Forms are available from Admissions.